In heart valve disease, one or more of the valves in your heart doesn't work properly.

 - Heart rhythm abnormalities

-Your doctor may evaluate your signs and symptoms and conduct a physical examination.
-In a physical examination, your doctor will likely listen for a heart murmur, as this can be a sign of a heart valve condition.
-Your doctor may order several tests to diagnose your condition.
+Your doctor will conduct a physical examination and listen for a heart murmur, a possible sign of a heart valve condition.
+You might have several tests to diagnose your condition.

 Echocardiography.
-In this test, sound waves directed at your heart from a wandlike device (transducer) held on your chest produce video images of your heart in motion.
+Sound waves directed at your heart from a wandlike device (transducer) produce video images of your heart in motion.
 This test assesses the structure of your heart, the heart valves and the blood flow through your heart.
 An echocardiogram helps your doctor get a close look at the heart valves and how well they're working.
 Doctors may also use a 3D echocardiogram.

 - Chest X-ray.
 A chest X-ray can help your doctor determine whether the heart is enlarged, which can indicate certain types of heart valve disease.
 A chest X-ray can also help doctors determine the condition of your lungs.

 - Cardiac MRI.
 A cardiac MRI uses magnetic fields and radio waves to create detailed images of your heart.
-This test may be used to determine the severity of your condition and assess the size and function of your lower heart chambers (ventricles).
+It can determine the severity of your condition and assess the size and function of your lower heart chambers.

 Cardiac catheterization.
 This test isn't often used to diagnose heart valve disease, but it may be used if other tests aren't able to diagnose the condition or to determine its severity.

-In this procedure, a doctor threads a thin tube (catheter) through a blood vessel in your arm or groin and guides it to an artery in your heart and injects dye through the catheter to make the artery visible on an X-ray.
+A doctor threads a thin tube (catheter) through a blood vessel in your arm or groin, guides it to an artery in your heart and injects dye through the catheter to make the artery visible on an X-ray.
 This provides your doctor with a detailed picture of your heart arteries and how your heart functions.
 It can also measure the pressure inside the heart chambers.

-Heart valve disease treatment depends on how severe your condition is, if you're experiencing signs and symptoms, and if your condition is getting worse.
+Heart valve disease treatment depends on your symptoms, the severity of the condition, and whether your condition is worsening.

-You may eventually need heart valve surgery to repair or replace the diseased heart valve.
-Doctors may suggest heart valve surgery even if you aren't experiencing symptoms, as this may prevent complications and improve outcomes.
-If you need surgery for another heart condition, your doctor may repair or replace the diseased valve at the same time.
+You might eventually need heart valve surgery to repair or replace the diseased heart valve even if you don't have symptoms.
+If you need surgery for another heart condition, your doctor might repair or replace the diseased valve at the same time.

 Heart valve surgery is usually performed through a cut (incision) in the chest.
-Doctors may sometimes conduct minimally invasive heart surgery, which involves the use of smaller incisions than those used in open-heart surgery.
-In some medical centers, doctors may perform robot-assisted heart surgery, a type of minimally invasive heart surgery in which surgeons use robotic instruments to conduct the procedure.
+Doctors sometimes do minimally invasive heart surgery, which involves smaller incisions than those made for open-heart surgery.
+In some medical centers, doctors perform robot-assisted heart surgery, a type of minimally invasive heart surgery in which surgeons use robotic instruments to conduct the procedure.